Special metrics in hypercomplex geometry: Chern-Einstein hyperhermitian metrics

 It is fairly easy to come up with examples of compact hyperhermitian Einstein manifolds with $\lambda =0$ but not admitting compatible HKT metrics.
 For instance, any hypercomplex nilmanifold $M$ with a non-abelian hypercomplex structure $\mathsf{H}$, by \cite[Theorem 4.6]{BDV}, does not have any compatible HKT metric.
-However, since hypercomplex nilmanifolds are $ \mathrm{SL}(n,\H) $, as in the proof of Lemma \ref{Cor:inv_qG}, any left-invariant hyperhermitian metric $ \Omega $ satisfies $\alpha=0$.
-In Subsection \ref{Subsec:Joyce}, we will provide examples of HKT-Einstein metrics with strictly positive Einstein factor.
+However, since hypercomplex nilmanifolds are $ \mathrm{SL}(n,\H) $, any left-invariant hyperhermitian metric $ \Omega $ satisfies $\alpha=0$.